symfony-cmf/symfony-cmf-docs/bundles/content/introduction.rst

 The ContentController
 ~~~~~~~~~~~~~~~~~~~~~

 The ContentBundle provides a ``ContentController``.
-This will handle all
-incoming requests for static content.
-This can only be done when it's
-configured correctly.
+This controller can
+generically handle incoming requests and forward them to a template.
+This is
+usually used together with the
+:ref:`dynamic router <bundles-routing-dynamic_router-enhancer>`.

 Create the Template
 ...................

 In order to render the content, you need to create and configure a template.
 This can be done either by using the ``templates_by_class`` setting (see
-below) or by using the default template.
-The standard case is to use the
+below) or by configuring the default template.
-``templates_by_class``, but it is always a good idea to create a default
-template.

-Any template rendered by the ``ContentController`` will recieve a
+Any template rendered by the ``ContentController`` will be passed the
-``cmfMainContent`` variabele, which contains the current ``StaticContent``
+``cmfMainContent`` variable, which contains the current ``StaticContent``
 document.

 For instance, a very simple template looks like: